Grisha-Kramer/ProfileUpdate/README.md

 # Updated Profile

-This is an update to the profile, with a simple design based on my resume.
+This is an update to the profile, with a simple design based on my resume, links to my Github and Linkedin, and contact information.